Catster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 If there’s one thing to know about cat lovers, it’s that they cannot get enough of their cat.
 You can find many cat owners who started off with one or two cats, and eventually grew their cat family into a house of three or more!

-While owning a cat can be a big responsibility, there are advantages to owning multiple cats.
-Although they can thrive on their own, cats can still get lonely, especially when their humans are not always home.
-Multiple cats can help calm each other’s anxiety just by simply being in their company.
+While owning a cat is a big responsibility, there are some advantages to owning multiple cats.
+Although they can thrive on their own, cats can still get lonely, especially if their humans are not always home.
+Young cats and kittens in particular are full of energy and can easily get bored if their environment is not stimulating enough.
+Multiple cats, if introduced gradually and successfully, especially if they’re of a similar age, may keep each other company and engage in playing.

 1. Get a Kitten!